realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

 My main motivation is to bring ancient knowledge back paying attention to recent/modern research and applying techniques in the way we process the plants into the products, engineering unadulterated natural products.

 {% assign name = '-07' %}
-{% include partials/image.html, name: name, caption: 'Live Essences processes  plants into drinks' %}
+{% include 'partials/image.html', name: 'name', caption: 'Live Essences processes  plants into drinks' %}

 Finding natural ways to preserve them.
 Creating foods that love you back.